wp-plugins/wp-gpx-maps/readme.txt

 Tested up to: 5.2.1
 Stable tag: 1.7.00

-Draws a gpx track with altitude graph.
+Draws a GPX track with altitude graph.
 You can also display your nextgen gallery images in the map.

 == Description ==